LSC (Leicester Scientific Corpus)

 Step 3: Cleaning the Data from Documents with Empty Abstract or without Category

-Not all papers have abstract and categories in the collection.
-As our research is based on the analysis of abstracts and categories, preliminary detecting and removing inaccurate documents were performed.
-All documents with empty abstracts and documents without categories are removed.
+As our research is based on the analysis of abstracts and categories, all documents with empty abstracts and documents without categories are removed.

 Step 4: Identification and Correction of Concatenate Words in Abstracts